chief-of-state/chief-of-state/docs/configuration.md

       to `false` means that the Read side is paused on start or no not.
 One can use the [cli](https://github.com/chief-of-state/cos-cli) to resume processing.
 The default value is set to `true`
     - **ENABLED** - Set to `true` means that the given Read side is enabled and `false` means that the read side is disabled.
-The default value is set to `true`
+The default value is set to `true`.
+The difference with `autoStart` is to enable the read side one needs to set this setting and restart CoS while `autoStart` starts the read side in paused mode.
 - <READSIDE_ID> - Unique id for the read side instance.
 Replace this placeholder with your actual ID.

 #### Example